 On top of that, when it makes sense to put a gate on a piece of content (like a webinar recording or an ebook), do it!
 Our customer data has revealed that Uberflip’s Overlay CTAs have 7x the conversion rate of traditional forms on landing pages, making gated content an easy way to generate leads.

 You’ve seen what it takes to create a content hub that drives engagement and conversions.
 Now it’s time to take a look at some examples to inspire your own inbound content experiences.

-A great example of a resource center is Alight’s.
-Their navigation bar allows you to browse by solution, partner, and resource type.
+A great example of a resource center is Lytx’s.
+Their navigation bar allows you to browse by topic, industry, role, and resource type.
 When you click into a piece of content, they have related content and next-article buttons to encourage visitors to binge Netflix-style.